-- (1) The amounts shown in this column represent the aggregate fair value of the awards as of the grant date, computed in accordance with the Financial Accounting Standards Board ("FASB") ASC Topic 718, "Compensation-Stock Compensation."
+The amounts shown in this column represent the aggregate fair value of the awards as of the grant date, computed in accordance with the Financial Accounting Standards Board ("FASB") ASC Topic 718, "Compensation-Stock Compensation."
 Estimates of forfeitures for service-based vesting are disregarded.
 See notes to our audited financial statements included in our Annual Report for the assumptions used.
-On December 15, 2016, the Company granted to Mr. Vogel 760,056 shares of restricted stock under the 2016 Plan and the applicable award agreement.
-On November 7, 2016, the Company granted to Mr. De Costanzo 233,863 shares of restricted stock, which were not granted under, but are subject to the terms of, the 2014 Plan and the applicable award agreement and were granted pursuant to the exemption from registration under Section 4(a)(2) of the Securities Act and Rule 506 of Regulation D thereunder.
-The awards granted to Mr. De Costanzo were granted as an inducement material to his accepting employment with the Company pursuant to Nasdaq Listing Rule 5635(c)(4). - (2) The amounts shown in this column represent the aggregate fair value of the awards as of the grant date, computed in accordance with FASB ASC Topic 718, "Compensation-Stock Compensation."
+On March 1, 2017, the Company granted to Mr.Vogel 237,500 shares of restricted stock under the 2016 Plan and the applicable award agreement.

+The amounts shown in this column represent the aggregate fair value of the awards as of the grant date, computed in accordance with FASB ASC Topic 718, "Compensation-Stock Compensation."
 Estimates of forfeitures for service-based vesting are disregarded.
 See notes to our audited financial statements included in our Annual Report for the assumptions used.
-On December 15, 2016, the Company granted to Mr. Vogel 1,266,476 options, with a per share exercise price of \$4.28 under the 2016 Plan and the applicable award agreement.
-On November 7, 2016, the Company granted to Mr. De Costanzo 280,000 options, with a per share exercise price of \$4.28, which were not granted under, but are subject to the terms of, the 2014 Plan and the applicable award agreement and were granted pursuant to the exemption from registration under Section 4(a)(2) of the Securities Act and Rule 506 of Regulation D thereunder.
-The awards granted to Mr. De Costanzo were granted as an inducement material to his accepting employment with the Company pursuant to Nasdaq Listing Rule 5635(c)(4). - (3) On September 7, 2016, in connection with the termination of that certain Preferred Stock Purchase Agreement, dated May 26, 2016, by and among the Company and the investors named therein, the Company paid to Gary Vogel, one of the investors, a cash payment equal to \$534.60.
-Amounts shown in this column also include Company matching contributions to the 401(k) Plan of \$10,600, \$10,400 and \$10,200 for 2016, 2015 and 2014, respectively, for Mr. Katzav.
-The Company did not make a matching contribution to the 401(k) Plan on behalf of Mr. Vogel in 2015, but contributed \$10,600 to the plan in 2016 on his behalf.
-The Company contributed \$4,315 to the 401(k) Plan on behalf of Mr. De Costanzo in 2016.
-Amounts shown in this column also include health insurance premium paid of \$37,673, \$9,048 and \$35,127, respectively, for Mr. Vogel, Mr. De Costanzo and Mr. Katzav in 2016.
-The amounts shown in this column include \$479,500 of settlement and benefits paid to Mr. Katzav in connection with his resignation on September 30, 2016. - (4) The Company entered into an employment agreement with Mr. Vogel on July 6, 2015.
-The salary earned for 2015, on prorata basis for the period from September 1, 2015 to December 31, 2015, represents an annual base salary of \$675,000. - (5) The total compensation figure includes the value of stock and options awards of \$4,402,268 and \$3,931,440 reported in columns (e) and (f) for 2016, respectively, granted by the Board as a replacement grant in lieu of the cancelled shares of restricted stock and options previously issued to Mr. Vogel on September 29, 2015, in connection with the commencement of his employment with the Company, which was determined by the Board not to be a meaningful incentive as a result of the Reverse Stock Split and certain other events that occurred subsequent to those grants.
-Pursuant to relevant accounting rules, the values set forth in the previous sentence were based upon the Company's closing stock price on December 15, 2016, although the grants were previously approved by the Board of Directors and were based on the average closing price per share of \$4.28; for the 10 day period of October 24, 2016 to November 4, 2016.
-Please refer to Note 15 "Stock Incentive Plans" in the consolidated financial statements to our audited financial statements included in our Annual Report for additional disclosures regarding the valuation methods. - (6) The Company entered into an employment agreement with Mr. De Costanzo on September 3, 2016.
+On March 1, 2017, the Company granted to Mr. Vogel 237,500 options, with an per share exercise price of \$5.56 under the 2016 Plan and the applicable award agreement.

+- Amounts shown in this column also include Company matching contributions to the 401(k) Plan of \$10,800, \$10,600 and zero for 2017, 2016 and 2015, respectively for Mr.Vogel.
+The Company contributed \$10,800 and \$4,315 to the 401(k) Plan on behalf of Mr. De Costanzo for 2017 and 2016, respectively.
+Amounts shown in this column also include health insurance premium paid of \$47,378 and \$44,850, respectively, for Mr.Vogel and Mr. De Costanzo in 2017. - (4) The Company entered into an employment agreement with Mr. Vogel on July 6, 2015.
+The salary earned for 2015, on prorata basis for the period from September 1, 2015 to December 31, 2015, represents an annual base salary of \$675,000. - The total compensation figure includes the value of stock and options awards of \$4,402,268 and \$3,931,440 reported in columns (e) and (f) for 2016, respectively, granted by the Board as a replacement grant in lieu of the cancelled shares of restricted stock and options previously issued to Mr. Vogel on September 29, 2015, in connection with the commencement of his employment with the Company, which was determined by the Board not to be a meaningful incentive as a result of the Reverse Stock Split and certain other events that occurred subsequent to those grants.
+Pursuant to relevant accounting - rules, the values set forth in the previous sentence were based upon the Company's closing stock price on December 15, 2016, although the grants were previously approved by the Board of Directors and were based on the average closing price per share of \$4.28; for the 10 day period of October 24, 2016 to November 4, 2016.
+Please refer to Note 13 "Stock Incentive Plans" in the consolidated financial statements to our audited financial statements included in our Annual Report for additional disclosures regarding the valuation methods. - The Company entered into an employment agreement with Mr. De Costanzo on September 3, 2016.
 The salary earned for 2016, on pro-rata basis for the period from September 30, 2016 to December 31, 2016, represents an annual base salary of \$425,000.